jeffakins/zillow_2017_clustering_project/README.md

 - The data was acquired form Codeup's MySQL server
 - Additional details on data acquisition can be found in the **wrangle_zillow.py** file included in this repo
 ### Data Prep:
+- Only single unit / single family homes were included
 - Homes with a value over $5M were excluded
 - Homes over 8000 sqft were excluded
 - Here is a list of columns that were dropped due to a high number of nulls or due to information that was redundant or irrelevant to determining drivers of logerror: